 According to the United Health Foundation in 2020, Oklahoma came in 48th out of 50 states for overall population health—not a mark any administrator wants on their report card.
 A high level of uninsured exacerbates the issue, particularly since the Health Cost Institute found an above-average spending growth rate of 18 percent in the state since 2013.

 It’s up to healthcare administrators to bridge that difficult gap and deliver solutions that work for Oklahomans without breaking the bank.

 Occupational Forecast for Healthcare Administrators in Oklahoma

-That shows up in BLS rankings, as the bureau puts Oklahoma as the state with the fifth highest concentration of medical and health services managers in the U.S. The state Employment Security Commission estimates that the occupation will grow by 12 percent between 2016 and 2026, creating 660 openings each year.
+The state Employment Security Commission estimates that this occupation will grow by 11 percent between 2018 and 2028, creating 730 openings each year.
 Those come from a combination of attrition in existing positions and new job creation.